Rich McBride, Ph.D.

 Professional History

-Since 2006, Rich has served as the Chief of the Population Biology Branch and a Supervisory Research Fishery Biologist at the Woods Hole, MA, and Narragansett, RI, laboratories
+Rich serves as the Chief of the Population Biology Branch and a Supervisory Research Fishery Biologist at the Woods Hole MA, Narragansett RI, and Milford CT laboratories.

-He is responsible for oversight of four programs—the Age & Growth Program, Apex Predators Program, Food Web Dynamics Program, and Reproduction & Condition Program—investigating the biology and ecology of marine and diadromous fish.
+He is responsible for oversight of five programs—the Age & Growth Program, Apex Predators Program, eDNA program, Food Web Dynamics Program, and Reproduction & Condition Program—investigating the biology and ecology of marine and diadromous fish.
 Each program produces original research and delivers technical products for fishery stock assessments, integrated ecosystem assessments, and resource management in the North Atlantic Ocean ecosystem.

 Expertise